Down in the Park

-"Down in the Park" is a 1979 song by the English band Tubeway Army, featuring lead vocals by Gary Numan.
+"Down in the Park" is a 1979 song by the English new wave band Tubeway Army, featuring lead vocals by Gary Numan.
 It was released as the first single from the band's second album Replicas, though was not a hit.
 The song was written and produced by the band's frontman Gary Numan, and despite its lack of commercial success, has been performed by Numan regularly in his live shows throughout the years.

 Style

 Like the Replicas album as a whole, "Down in the Park" marked a major shift from Tubeway Army's previous output.
 The band's early releases, the 1978 singles "That's Too Bad" and "Bombers" plus the self-titled debut album, contained elements of punk, hard rock, heavy metal and new wave but were exclusively guitar driven with only occasional use of primitive synthesizer effects.
 "Down in the Park", on the other hand, was Numan's first composition on keyboards and his first release to feature the predominantly electronic sound that became his trademark.
 Musically, it pared down still further the guitar power chord and bass root note style arrangements he had used previously, reducing the harmony to bare unisons of layered bass guitar, Fender Rhodes electric piano, and Polymoog synthesizer.
 The semitone key changes (A to B♭) and chromatic melodic riffs between the song's verses are somewhat unusual in the context of traditional Western music theory, although they are less unusual in rock music.